Trouble in paradise

 When Bernard Julien played the last ball of the second day of the first Test between England and West Indies gently down the pitch, the non-striker, Alvin Kallicharran (142 not out), strode off for a well-earned rest.
-But Tony Greig threw down the stumps and appealed, and the umpire Douglas Sang Hue had little choice but to give Kallicharran run-out.
+But Tony Greig threw down the stumps and appealed, and the umpire in question, Douglas Sang Hue, had little choice but to give Kallicharran run-out.
 It caused a huge furore, and eventually, after lengthy off-field discussions, Greig retracted his appeal.

 Birth of one of Australia's finest.
 Bob Simpson was a true allrounder: a dashing, fleet-footed strokeplayer with a penchant for big hundreds (he turned his maiden Test century into a mighty 311 against England at Old Trafford in 1964) a handy legspinner, a brilliant slip fielder, and later, a World Cup-winning coach in 1987 and an Ashes-regaining one in 1989.
-His Test career seemed to be over when he retired in 1967-68, but he came back 10 years later to lead a young side gutted by defections to Kerry Packer's World Series Cricket.
+His Test career seemed to be over when he retired in 1967-68, but he came back ten years later to lead a young side gutted by defections to Kerry Packer's World Series Cricket.

 South Africa's hatred of all things Australian grew even more intense today when they failed to force the victory they needed to square the series, in Adelaide.
-But they only had themselves to blame: they dropped 10 catches in the match, and picked a shockingly defensive side that had six batsmen plus Lance Klusener, Brian McMillan, Shaun Pollock and Pat Symcox.
+But they only had themselves to blame: they dropped ten catches in the match, and picked a shockingly defensive side that had six batsmen plus Lance Klusener, Brian McMillan, Shaun Pollock and Pat Symcox.
 The tail wagged all right, but that wasn't South Africa's priority.
-Mark Waugh's 404-minute, unbeaten 115 was the match-saver, though the South Africans thought they had him on 105 when Waugh took one on the elbow and, disorientated, hit his own wicket.
+Mark Waugh's 404-minute unbeaten 115 was the match-saver, though the South Africans thought they had him on 105, when Waugh took one on the elbow and, disorientated, hit his own wicket.
 Because he was not playing at the ball, he was given not out.

 Australia were slaughtered by West Indies in the fifth Test on an extraordinary pitch in Perth, the cracks in which were almost farcically wide; it didn't affect the series result, though: Australia won 3-2.
 With their 16th and 13th five-fors respectively, Curtly Ambrose and Courtney Walsh were the fissure kings.
 This was also the match in which Brian Lara, deputising for Walsh, first used his bowlers in single-over spells.
 Ambrose (whose ninth over in the second innings included nine no-balls) and Ian Bishop were given one on, one off.